Fizzz9/AI-Model-Pipeline/README.md

 ## 6. How to run

-1. Clone the repository.
-2. Install dependencies (either with your own environment or `pip install` based on the imports inside the notebook).
+1. Install dependencies (either with your own environment or `pip install` based on the imports inside the notebook).
-3. Open `AI Model Pipeline.ipynb` in Jupyter or VS Code.
+2. Open `AI Model Pipeline.ipynb` in Jupyter or VS Code.
-4. Run all cells from top to bottom.
+3.Run all cells from top to bottom.